-American poet Marianne Moore (1887 – 1972) was a prominent modernist poet of the 20th century.
-With precise language, playful but relatable imagery, and learned tributaries to literature, she shone.
+American poet Marianne Moore (November 15, 1887 – February 5, 1972) was a prominent modernist poet of the 20th century.
+With precise language, playful but relatable imagery, and learned tributes to literature, she shone.

-Moore, however, demurred, she knew she wasn’t ready.
-From “To Be Liked by You Would Be a Calamity.”
+Moore, however, demurred; she knew she wasn’t ready.

 “Attack is more piquant than concord,” but when

 You tell me frankly that you would like to feel